dziper/fa22-cse110-lab4/expose/javascript/part2.md

 15. `==` will try to cast the operands to get equality, but for `===` if the operands are different types, it will be false.

+17. The function will return `[2,4,6]`.
+This is because the code iterates through every element of the input, calls the callback (in this case multiplies the number by 2).

+19. This code prints `1 4 3 2`.
+The `setTimeout` call delays the execution of the logs which changes the order of the prints.
+Interestingly, a delay of 0 ms for `3` still causes it to print after `4`.